 3. That you regularly measure and follow up your impact on the environment and your carbon dioxide budget.
 Good intentions and small-scale improvements are not enough; the carbon dioxide budget must be taken as seriously as your financial budget.

 The workforce of the future demands that businesses clearly and transparently communicate the way in which they tackle the climate crisis.
-Savantic embraces this challenge!
+Savantic embrace this challenge!

 We carry out this work for the future well-being of all of us, but it is also needed to make our company sustainable and be able to attract the high competence level which is the core of Savantic’s operations.
 We have already started to record our emissions, set up our carbon dioxide budget and create a plan for our regular follow-ups.